jenkassim/bin/docker/Docker_readme.md

 (3) Start the app via docker-compose

-### Run App with docker compose
+### Run Docker Compose
 - Check is defined port in docker-compose.yml is already running other services and either change the port or stop the service.

 - Starts Compose and runs your entire app
-- Creates a new container for app
+- Creates a new container for app with each up command
 ```
     $ docker-compose up
 ```

-- Start / Stop app in existing containers
+- Use to Start / Stop app in existing containers(avoid duplicate containers for same image built)
 ```
     $ docker-compose start
     $ docker-compose stop